|Small herb, up to about 2 ft tall. Flowers

 tiny, bright yellow petals and 5 sepals that are strongly bent

-Several other buttercups are known in the Park, but mosthave larger
+other buttercups are known in the Park, but all have larger flowers.